ChefData/pinterest-data-pipeline545/README.md

     bootstrap_servers = <BOOTSTRAP_SERVER_STRING>
     ```

-3. Create a key pair file locally, which is a file ending in the .pem extension.
+3. Create a local key pair file, which ends in the .pem extension.
 This file will allow you to connect to the EC2 instance.
 The process of creating this file is detailed in [Walkthrough Part 1 Setting up permissions](Walkthrough_part_1_EC2_Kafka.md#setting-up-permissions)

 > [!NOTE]
 >
 > In Amazon EC2, a key pair is a secure method of accessing your EC2 instances.
 It consists of a public key and a corresponding private key.
-The public key is used to encrypt data that can only be decrypted using the private key.
+The public key encrypts data that can only be decrypted using the private key.
 Key pairs are essential for establishing secure remote access to your EC2 instances.
 >
-> The public key associated with the instance is stored on the instance itself, allowing it to authenticate the private key when you attempt to connect.
+> The public key is stored on the instance associated with it, allowing it to authenticate the private key when you attempt to connect.
 To securely access the EC2 instance after creation, use the private key to authenticate yourself.

 ## Project Navigation

-Six project walkthrough documents have been supplied detailing the process taken to emulate Pinterests system of processing data using the AWS Cloud.
+Six project walkthrough documents have been supplied detailing the process taken to emulate the Pinterest system of processing data using the AWS Cloud.
 These walkthroughs will explain the following:

 - [Part 1](Walkthrough_part_1_EC2_Kafka) will describe how to configure a `EC2 Kafka client`
-- [Part 2](Walkthrough_part_2_MSK_S3) will describe how to connect a `MSK cluster` to a `S3 bucket`
+- [Part 2](Walkthrough_part_2_MSK_S3) will describe how to connect an `MSK cluster` to an `S3 bucket`
 - [Part 3](Walkthrough_part_3_API) will describe how to configure an `API` in `API Gateway`
 - [Part 4](Walkthrough_part_4_ETL_Databricks) will describe how to read, clean and query data on `Databricks`
 - [Part 5](Walkthrough_part_5_Airflow) will describe how to orchestrate `Databricks` Workloads on `MWAA`
-- [Part 6](Walkthrough_part_6_Streaming) will describe how create data streams using `Kinesis Data Streams`
+- [Part 6](Walkthrough_part_6_Streaming) will describe how to create data streams using `Kinesis Data Streams`

 ## Classes and Methods

 ### RDSDBConnector

-A class for connecting to a database, reading credentials from a YAML file, creating a database URL, initialising a SQLAlchemy engine, and performing database operations.
+A class for connecting to a database, reading credentials from a YAML file, creating a database URL, initialising an SQLAlchemy engine, and performing database operations.

 Private Methods: